 - Allows users to find specific sections they’re looking for and “jump” straight to them

 - Core topic definition

-- H1 (title) tag should contain core topic
+- H1 (title) tag should contain your core topic keyword

 - H2 tags for main section headers